Please visit the Obara's Facebook page

 you, Mommy?"
 Kaye looked at her frightened daughter and said, "Of course

 not, I would never leave you, darling, I promise.
 And a

 Those were the last words that were exchanged before Edwarda quietly slipped

 into a diabetic coma.

-39 years, Edwarda has lived her life in a coma, and Kaye has lived her
+For 42 years, Edwarda lived her life in a coma, and Kaye lived her

 caring for her every

-two hours, twenty-four hours a day, for the past 38 years!
-She has maintained
+two hours, twenty-four hours a day, for the past 38 years till Kaye

-this grueling pace and during these 38 years has not slept for more than
+this grueling pace during these 38 years and did not sleep for more than

 90 minutes at a time.
 As a devoted mother, Kaye chose not to institutionalize Edwarda, but rather to care for her at home and assume the tremendous